ptsteadman/notebook/essays/gray-man-style.md

 ---

-Survival bloggers seem to have developed the gray man concept in reaction to a perceived threat of "survivalist hate".
+Survival bloggers developed the gray man concept in reaction to a perceived threat of "survivalist hate".
 One blogger, Selco, is notable for basing his gray man theory on his experience during the Balkan War.
-Selco says that he saw many of his well-prepared neighbors give away supplies in the first few weeks of the conflict.
+Selco says that he saw well-prepared neighbors give away supplies in the first few weeks of the conflict.
 Just weeks later, many of these generous individuals were robbed or even murdered.
-Selco says that the thieves often justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
+Selco says that the thieves justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
 A reviewer of Selco's survival course encourages readers to think back to high school, where those who "were prepared for the test were hated and called nerds".
 [16]

 Selco explicitly calls for his readers to practice being gray, and emphasizes that being gray is a lifestyle that begins before shit hits the fan.
 He goes so